nscaledev/uni/testing-cookbook.md

 the conversions are typically self-contained, they don't need extra scaffolding.

+**How to get started**

+ - Write a single test that checks `generate` for a minimal request value.
+Make sure you are happy that the expected value makes sense semantically (so you can't, for example, send a valid request that creates an invalid resource)
+ - Turn it into a table test with one testcase
+ - Create helpers and builders for making further test cases, as needed

 **Round-tripping (or near round-tripping)**

 Usually the request type and the response type are at least similar,